alicolville/Weight-Tracker/readme.txt

 * Stats now sent weekly (instead of monthly) using a WP cron job.
 If "Send usage data to YeKen" is enabled, usage stats will be sent on weekly basis to YeKen by a scheduled WP cron job (instead of relying on an expired cached value to trigger the send).
 * Bug fix: Setting "min-chart-points" attribute to 0 will now display the chart if no weight data has been entered.
 * Bug fix: Issue generating stats for a user when a target weight is entered but no user weights exist (division by zero).
+* Bug fix: Stats are instantly tidied up / re-generated if all user data is delete or an individual user deletes their data.
+* Bug fix: If no target weight has been set, the shortcode will now inform the user when the shortcode [ws_ls_weight_difference_target] is rendered.
+* Bug fix: Weight loss comparison figures shown properly when in stone / pounds.

 = 4.1.9 =